zencart/payeezyjs/README.md

 `/includes/modules/pages/checkout_payment/jscript_payeezy.php`

-**Note: You should not copy the README.md, LICENSE or changelog.txt files to your live server.**
+**Note: You should not copy the README.md, LICENSE files to your live server.**

 ### Admin module configuration
 This module requires that you enter 5 configuration settings from your Payeezy and GGe4 account: